logsv/em-taskflow-ai/README.md

 - **Ollama or Chroma not running:** Make sure both services are started before using the app.
 - **PDF upload fails:** Check backend logs for errors.
 - **No answers or irrelevant answers:** Try uploading more relevant PDFs or check that embeddings are being generated.
+- **TypeScript compilation errors:** Check that all dependencies are installed and TypeScript files are correctly formatted.
+- **MCP integration issues:** Verify that MCP servers are running and properly configured.

 ---